Xeroderma pigmentosum in Adult

 - Bloom syndrome – Photosensitivity with short stature, characteristic facies.

 - Cockayne syndrome – Can have overlap syndromes as mentioned above.
 Characterized by dwarfism and beaked nose but will lack key features of XP including freckling and skin cancer.
+Does not usually have elevated risk for internal malignancy.

 - Rothmund-Thomson syndrome – Photosensitivity with poikiloderma.
 Will lack freckling and skin cancer as seen in XP.